sony/esstra/samples/sample1/README.md

 Hello, World!
 ```

+For reference, a prebuilt binary file `hello` is placed in the sub directory
+[`output_example`](./output_example), which was built on our development environment mentioned in
+the [README.md](../../README.md#status-of-this-version) file at the top directory.

 ## How to Display Metadata

 Because the binary file `hello` is the result of compilation ESSTRA Core applied,